epics-docs/epics-docs/specs/AccessSecurity.rst

 Defaults
 ''''''''

-It must be possible to easily deﬁne default access rules.
+It must be possible to easily define default access rules.

 Access Security is Optional
 '''''''''''''''''''''''''''